FactoryBoy/factory_boy/docs/reference.rst

     .. attribute:: method_name

-        The name of the method to call on the :attr:`~Factory.FACTORY_FOR` object
+        The name of the method to call on the :attr:`~Factory.Meta.model` object

     .. attribute:: args